 We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.

-6.4 Third parties, including the secure site verification SSL Alpha security seal from http://www.alphassl.com (GlobalSign), whose content appears on the front end of Our Site may use third party Cookies, as detailed below in section 13.
+6.4 Third parties, including the secure site verification SSL Alpha security seal from alphassl.com (GlobalSign), whose content We may display on the front end of Our Site, may use third party Cookies, as detailed below in section 13.

 Please refer to section 13 for more information on controlling Cookies.
 Please note that We do not control the activities of such third parties, nor the data they collect and use and advise you to check the privacy policies of any such third parties.

 To help provide maximum security protection for managing all cloud-based services, We use complex usernames and passwords in combination with two-factor authentication using unique, randomly generated, Time-based One Time Passwords (TOTP) that change every 30 seconds.

 6.5 You have the right to withdraw your consent to Us using your personal data at any time, and to request that We delete it.

 6.6 We do not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Data will therefore be retained for the following periods (or its retention will be determined on the following bases):

 6.6.1 For Our business records tax and auditing purposes, We retain data relating to details of each product or service purchased from Us, and for each product or service We purchased from another party, for the minimum period of 10 years from the date of purchase or date of sale.